 Graham KingSouthern Cross University Southern Cross Plant Science, 1 Military Rd,Lismore, NSW 2480, Australia

 Graham has had a long involvement in crop ex situ genetic resource conservation and characterization, driving several efforts aimed at conserving and characterising genetic diversity within crop species, including extending the utility of data curation pipelines to integrate information from trait to genome.
-His current research interests include understanding the molecular basis of plant genome and environment (GxE) interactions, recombination, and increasing the ease with which crop data may be integrated and navigated between phenotype and phenotype.
+Recent research outcomes have included de novo genome assembly, development of the OBO Foundry registered Crop Dietary Nutrition Ontology.